 Rock Harbor Lodge (Isle Royale National Park, MI) is on Isle Royale and offers several multi-day kayak trips: each day on the water and each night in the comfort of the lodge.
 3-6 day options are available (2021 trips already sold out in May—plan ahead!).

 Superior Kayaking Company (Munising, MI) is an intimate operation that offers 2 and 5-hour tours to Presque Isle and Grand Island.
 They also offer an overnight kayak camping tours from 2-5 days to Grand Island with its 200-foot cliffs and sea caves.

 Ontario Sea Kayak Outfitters

-While Ontario has far more Superior lakeshore than the three US states, it’s a remote area with very few towns, so just a handful of sea kayak outfitters are on the Big Lake.
-Until the international border re-opens for tourism, Canada is closed to US residents.
-But we can still dream!
+While Ontario has far more Superior lakeshore than the three US states, it’s a remote part of Ontario with very few towns.
+So there are just a handful of sea kayak outfitters on the Canadian side of the Big Lake—one on the north side and two on its east end.

 Naturally Superior Adventures (Wawa, ON) offers specific multi-day kayak tours during specific dates throughout the summer, with trips suitable for beginner through advanced paddlers.
 If none of their trips and dates work for you, they’ll work with you to design a custom trip.

 Rock Island Lodge (Wawa, ON) offers full-day tours along with basic instruction for beginners.
 They also offer a half-day basic sea kayak course with the other half-day free for you to paddle Michipicoten Bay.

 SAND Adventure Expeditions (Rossport, ON) is on the very north of Lake Superior.
 SAND (Such a Nice Day) specializes in 5-7 day sea kayak expeditions in their area.
 They also offers a full-day tour of the Rossport Islands and a 2-day sea kayak Lake Superior Starter Course.